notryanb/cookbook/README.md

 ## Setup
 To get the most out of nu,
 it is important to setup your path and env for easy access.
-There are ways to view these values and variable, but setting up your nu configuration will make it much easier as these are supported cross-platform.
+There are other ways to view these values and variables, however setting up your nu configuration will make it much easier as these are supported cross-platform.

 ---